httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 this document introduces the `Content-Digest` request and response header and trailer field; see
 {{content-digest}}.

-`Digest` and `Content-Digest` support algorithm agility.
+`Digest` and `Content-Digest` contain checksums that are calculated using one of the digest-algorithms listed in the HTTP Digest Algorithm Values Registry (see
+{{algorithms}}), which are encoded in the format associated with each encoding.
+Algorithm agility is supported.
 The `Want-Digest` and `Want-Content-Digest` fields allows endpoints to express interest in `Digest` and `Content-Digest` respectively, and preference of algorithms in either.

 Digest field calculations are tied to the `Content-Encoding` and `Content-Type` header fields.
 Therefore, a given resource may have multiple